 This originally appeared in vocal media as “Who is Justin Haywood?” and is republished here with the author’s permission.

-It was suggested that I had borderline personality disorder/emotionally unstable personality disorder at age 38, following a mental breakdown which itself followed a breakdown of my body.
+It was suggested that I had borderline personality disorder/emotionally unstable personality disorder at age 38, following a mental breakdown that followed a breakdown of my body.
 In hindsight, all the signs were there but I thought at the time that I just had to keep going, clear our debts, and start earning some real money so my family and I would be secure and happy.

 I remember finally chucking it in when I went sick at work; I’d been telling my management for months that I wasn’t doing well.
 I was angrier, more depressed.
 I was starting to feel more and more desperate and suicidal.
 They ignored me, right up until I went into my boss’s office with my wife, in floods of tears, and told them that I was going sick with depression, stress, and anxiety, all things diagnosed by my doctor at that time.
-They stared at me as if I was talking in a foreign language and got the admin’ forms out.
+They stared at me as if I was talking in a foreign language and got the admin forms out.